MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/monitor-use-logman-collect-event-trace-data.md

 tracerpt c:\perflogs\MyTelemetryTraceData_000001.etl -o c:\perflogs\MyTelemetry-dmp.xml -of XML -summary c:\perflogs\MyTelemetry-summary.txt -report c:\perflogs\MyTelemetry-rpt.xml
 ```

 You can also use PerView.
-For more information, see [Use PerfView to View Event Trace Data]([Use PerfView to View Event Trace Data](monitor-use-perfview-view-event-trace-data.md).md).
+For more information, see [Use PerfView to View Event Trace Data](monitor-use-perfview-view-event-trace-data.md).

 ## See Also
  [Monitoring Business Central Server Events](monitor-server-events.md)